javiorfo/nvim-springtime/README.md

 **NOTE:** The colorscheme **umbra** from [nvim-nyctophilia](https://github.com/javiorfo/nvim-nyctophilia) is used in this image

-- By default Spring Boot versions and Java versions are extracted from [Spring Initializr](https://start.spring.io).For instance, if you want to use Spring Boot 2.X and Java 8 among others:
+- By default Spring Boot versions and Java versions are extracted from [Spring Initializr](https://start.spring.io).
+For instance, if you want to use Spring Boot 2.X and Java 11 among others:
 ```lua
 -- Example lazy.nvim
 opts = {